Stewarded by the European CMP Association (ECMPA)

 Does this require browser vendors to ship anything?

 Yes.
 If the specification is adopted, browser vendors would implement the API natively.
 A JavaScript polyfill exists for demonstration and prototyping, but the goal is a browser-level primitive, not a userland shim.
+We are engaging with browser vendors and standards bodies as part of the 88b(4) process.

 Does this work on mobile?